NetworkBlockDevice/nbd/doc/proto.md

   `ENOSPC` error); if clear, the block is allocated or the server could not otherwise determine its status.
-Note that the use of `NBD_CMD_TRIM` is related to this status, but that the server MAY report a hole even where trim has not been requested, and also that a server MAY report metadata even where a trim has been requested.
+Note that the use of `NBD_CMD_TRIM` is related to this status, but that the server MAY report a hole even where `NBD_CMD_TRIM` has not been requested, and also that a server MAY report that the block is allocated even where `NBD_CMD_TRIM` has been requested.
 - `NBD_STATE_ZERO` (bit 1): if set, the block contents read as all zeroes; if clear, the block contents are not known.
-Note that the use of `NBD_CMD_WRITE_ZEROES` is related to this status, but that the server MAY report zeroes even where write zeroes has not been requested, and also that a server MAY report unknown content even where write zeroes has been requested.
+Note that the use of `NBD_CMD_WRITE_ZEROES` is related to this status, but that the server MAY report zeroes even where `NBD_CMD_WRITE_ZEROES` has not been requested, and also that a server MAY report unknown content even where `NBD_CMD_WRITE_ZEROES` has been requested.

 It is not an error for a server to report that a region of the export has both `NBD_STATE_HOLE` set and `NBD_STATE_ZERO` clear.
-The contents of such an area is undefined, and may not be stable;
+The contents of such an area are undefined, and a client reading such an area should make no assumption as to its contents or stability.
-clients who are aware of the existence of such a region SHOULD NOT read it.

 For the `base:allocation` context, the remainder of the flags field is reserved.
 Servers SHOULD set it to all-zero; clients MUST ignore unknown